-A date for the Panel to consider the report should be arranged with the Panel Administrator and a copy of the report should be sent to the Panel Administrator 10 working days before the relevant Panel meeting.
+The assessing social worker will arrange with the Panel Administrator a date for the Panel to consider the report and a copy of the report should be sent to the Panel Administrator 10 working days before the relevant Panel meeting.

 The Panel minutes will be sent to the Agency Decision Maker (Fostering), who will consider the recommendation of the Fostering Panel on any such applications.